laminas/laminas-navigation/doc/book/zend.navigation.pages.md

 ## Common page features

-All page classes must extend `Zend\Navigation\Page\AbstractPage`, and will thus share a common set of features and properties.
+All page classes must extend `Laminas\Navigation\Page\AbstractPage`, and will thus share a common set of features and properties.
 Most notably they share the options in the table below and the same initialization process.